 Chocolate Benefits Your Cognitive Function

-Nevertheless, there’s nothing quite like eating chocolate in moderation—and the right kind of chocolate.
+There’s nothing quite like eating chocolate in moderation.
+At least the right kind of chocolate, that is.

 Dark chocolate is usually better for your health, but new research says that even a little bit of milk chocolate benefits your body.